-An extra dose of caution as you navigate the electronic world can save you time and money.
+Being extra cautious as you navigate online can save you time and money.
 Each year brings new online threats.
 Here are a few ways to try to lower the risk of compromise at work and at home.

 - Keep personal computers, laptops, tablets and smartphones up to date on anti-malware and anti-virus protections.